-“Having two boys of my own, I’ve wondered that too,” Donna said.
+“Having two boys of my own, I’ve wondered why, too,” Donna said.

 Todd looked at the other bedroom.
 “Tony, you’ll have one of these bedrooms then when someone comes over, like moi for example, I can use the other bedroom that’s connected to your bedroom through the ‘Jack and Jeff’ bathroom.
 That’s very convenient.”

 After Donna and my folks left the bathroom, in a soft voice I said, “Don’t you think that you should have said, ‘like moi and Scott,’ instead?”

 Todd grinned and wiggled his eyebrows.

 “There’s a walk-in closet in each of the connected bedrooms,” Donna continued.
-“Across the hall there are two similar bedrooms with walk-in closets that are connected with their own Jack and Jeff bathroom which for Todd’s benefit is complete with a urinal.
+“Across the hall there are two similar bedrooms that are connected with their own Jack and Jeff bathroom, which for Todd’s benefit is complete with a urinal.
 Each bedroom also has a walk-in closet”

 “Why did they put urinals in both of these ‘Jack and Jeff’ bathrooms?”
 Mom asked.

 Donna grinned.
 “All seven of their children are boys.”

 “Good grief,” Mom said, as if she’d read my mind.
 “How do you handle a bunch like that?
 Now I understand why there are two dishwashers and two washers and dryers in this house.”

 “Someone oughta keep it zipped,” Todd whispered to me.
 I burst out laughing.
-Donna must have overheard Todd’s comment because she looked at us and smirked.
+Donna must have overheard Todd’s comment because she looked at us and rolled her eyes.

 “This family had twins, then one boy, then triplets, then one boy,” she said.
 “So it’s not seven births it’s four births with seven babies.”

 Mom asked Donna, “Why would they want another child?
-In fact, why didn’t they stop after seven?”
+Why didn’t they stop after seven?”

 “They told me they wanted a girl,” Donna replied.
 “This time they’re expecting a girl.
 Finally.”